edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 To get a feel for how Marblerun would work for one of your services, you can install a demo application.
 The emojivoto application is a standalone Kubernetes application that uses a mix of gRPC and HTTP calls to allow the users to vote on their favorite emojis.
-Created as a demo application for the popular [Linkerd](https://linkerd.io) service mesh, we've created a confidential variant that uses TLS for all gRPC and HTTP connections.
+Created as a demo application for the popular [Linkerd](https://linkerd.io) service mesh, we've made a confidential variant that uses a confidential service mesh for all gRPC and HTTP connections.
-Clone the demo application from the [GitHub repository]( https://github.com/edgelesssys/emojivoto.git) by running:
+Clone the [demo application's repository]( https://github.com/edgelesssys/emojivoto.git) from the GitHub by running:

 ```bash
 git clone https://github.com/edgelesssys/emojivoto.git && cd emojivoto